ZhijingEu/Text_Analyzer_FlaskWebApp/README.md

 03_Training_A_Doc2Vec_Model.ipynb shows how I trained the Doc2Vec model on the 200 article dataset and used it to build a simple classifier to prediction Clap Count category for any given article

-04_flask_app.py is the actual Flask App itself
+04_flask_app.py is the actual Flask App itself.
+Remember to rename it before running

 'Static' and 'Templates' contains the HTML and images for the flask app